robcog-iai/UROSBridge/Documentation/Examples.md

 ##### CallBack

-`CallBack` is the callback function called when a new message comes and is successfully parsed to a `ROSBridgeMsg` instance.
+`Callback` is the callback function called when a new message comes and is successfully parsed to a `ROSBridgeMsg` instance.
 In this function, we need to first down-cast the `FROSBridgeMsg` pointer to a pointer of its subclass.

 ```
-void CallBack(TSharedPtr<FROSBridgeMsg> msg) const
+void Callback(TSharedPtr<FROSBridgeMsg> msg)
 {
     TSharedPtr<FROSBridgeMsgStdmsgsString> StringMessage = StaticCastSharedPtr<FROSBridgeMsgStdmsgsString>(msg);
     // downcast to subclass using StaticCastSharedPtr function